ajbowen249/ajbowen249/README.md

 ### Tandy TRS-80 Model 100 and ZX Spectrum "Demake" of Baldur's Gate III

+> "This has got to be the best looking game possible on this platform, I think."
+Quinn Dunki, [Retrocomputing Roundtable Podcast 279](https://rcrpodcast.com/2024/12/27/rcr-episode-279-a-spree-de-calc/)

 ![recruit_party](https://github.com/ajbowen249/mol/raw/main/gh_media/recruit_demo.gif)

 Want to play the latest popular RPG, but don't have a modern system?
 Well, I can't *really* help you, but you can play this piece of interactive fanart I built that reimagines the first act of the game for two systems from the 80's!
 Head [here](https://github.com/ajbowen249/mol) to check it out for yourself!
 You can also read the article on [PCGamer](https://www.pcgamer.com/hardware/gaming-laptops/this-8-bit-demake-of-baldurs-gate-3-was-made-for-a-40-year-old-laptop-and-its-a-massive-shot-of-pure-1980s-gaming-nostalgia/), or watch this YouTube video for a full breakdown of how it works: